nodiscc/debian-live-config/doc/md/custom.md

 Scripts used to run arbitrary commands at different stages of the build (`*.hook.chroot` or `.*chroot.binary`).
 See `/usr/share/doc/live-build/examples/hooks/` for examples.

+### config/archives/

+This directory contains lists of APT repositories from which packages will be downloaded during the build [[1]](https://live-team.pages.debian.net/live-manual/html/live-manual/customizing-package-installation.en.html#380).
+It uses the [sources.list](https://wiki.debian.org/SourcesList) format.

 ### config/includes.binary/

 Additional files to place at the root of the ISO image filesystem (these files will be directly accessible when mounting the ISO).